tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

  * [Lesson Slides]()

-Welcome students to the class by expressing excitement over starting the final lap in this bootcamp marathon -- BLOCKCHAIN -- and that some might say it’s the most exciting lap by far!
+Welcome students to the class by expressing excitement over starting the final lap in this boot camp marathon -- BLOCKCHAIN -- and that some might say it’s the most exciting lap by far!

 Open the lesson slides and highlight the following: